phuong74200/component-4/README.md

 });
 ```

-After these steps, you can now call the component inside your html file directly:
+After these steps, you can now call the component inside your html file directly.
+Like this:

 inedx.html

 ```html